SongshGeo/Obsidian-Alfred-Flows/README.md

 """
 ```

-- Assign the path of your Obsidian-Knowledge-Repository  (OKR) and an output path of auto-export anki file.
+- Assign the path of your Obsidian-Knowledge-Repository  (OKR), and an output path of auto-export anki file.
 - Using keyword *mob* (managing obsidian) to activate existed managing functions.
-- After input *anki* as query following *mob*, it will sendback all eligible experts in each note.
+- After input *anki* as query following *mob*, it will send back all eligible experts in each note.
-- Press *Enter* to export all eligible experts into a formated file which can be easily import to your anki.
+- Press *Enter* to export all eligible experts into a formatted file which can be easily import to your anki.

 ## Change Log: